Dhaulagiri Circuit Trek

 Dhaulagiri Circuit Trek is an adventure around the massif Nepal Himalaya range of peaks.
 Dhaulagiri Trekking is known as High Passes Trek and it is the most difficult and Popular Trekking route in Nepal.
 The walk leads from a low warm farm sub-tropical climate to cooler hills and ends at an arctic cold zone.
 Where route leads on off the beaten tracks, seldom ventured by few groups of trekkers and adventurers.

 Dhaulagiri Circuit Trek includes exciting walks to Mt.
-Dhaulagiri base camp and crossing high French Pass to Hidden Valley.
+Dhaulagiri base camp and crossing the high French Pass to Hidden Valley.
 Dhaulagiri Range trekking Starts from Darbang and heads up to terraced fields and up to a high mountain base.
 There will be many trekkers interested in doing the trek but it will be enjoyable for young and energetic people.

 The adventure continues over Thapa / Dhampus pass reaching beautiful areas of Kaligandaki River valley in Mustang District.
-Mt.
-Dhaulagiri towers high as the world's 7th highest peak at 8,167 m with its adjoining towering peaks Dhaulagiri-II (7,751 m).
+Mount Dhaulagiri towers high as the world's 7th highest peak at 8,167 m with its adjoining towering peaks Dhaulagiri-II (7,751 m).
 Includes Dhaulagiri-III (7,715 m), and IV (7,618 m) with Mana Pathi and Putha Hiunchuli towards the far southwest.

 The adventure leads further north, within a river gorge entering a glaciated valley around the southwest flank of the Dhaulagiri massif.